-Vintage Computer Festival West XIII is August 4-5 at the Computer History Museum in Mountain View, California.
-Check out the exhibits so far, register your own exhibit, and check out the speaker list!
+It’s almost time for Vintage Computer Festival West XIII!
+The show is August 4-5 at the Computer History Museum in Mountain View, California.

 Vintage Computer Festival East XIII is almost here.
 You’ll find 32 hands-on exhibits, 15 tech talks, 3 incredible keynotes, our biggest consignment room ever, vendors, club tables, kit workshops, learn-to-solder classes, museum tours, food, and much more!
 Click here for all the details about tickets, the schedule, directions, lodging, and everything else you need to know to make the most of your experience here.

 Congratulations to our partners at Vintage Computer Festival Southeast (via the Atlanta Historical Computing Society) and Vintage Computer Festival Italia (via the Vintage Computer Club Italia) for their successful events last weekend and this weekend!
 Both groups posted pictures on their Facebook pages: Southeast, Italia.